-- Which of these beliefs might contribute to FGM and child marriage?
-How? - Which of these beliefs might protect girls from FGM and child marriage?
+- Which of these beliefs might contribute to teenage pregnancy and child marriage?
 How? - How might some of these beliefs stop survivors from getting help? - Where do these beliefs come from? - What might make one not to share their beliefs which are different from others in the community?
 What can we learn from this?

 Finish the activity by explaining that sometimes we assume that everyone in the community shares a particular belief when this is not the case.
-If many people in the community do not agree with something, such as keeping silent about FGM and child marriage, we can reach out to those people and together make real changes in our community to reduce acceptance of FGM and child marriage.
+If many people in the community do not agree with something, such as keeping silent about teenage pregnancy and child marriage, we can reach out to those people and together make real changes in our community to reduce acceptance of teenage pregnancy and child marriage.
 Sometimes people just need to know that there are others who share their beliefs for them to feel motivated.